 There was a designated decontamination room separate from patient treatment areas and dedicated to the decontamination process.
 The design and layout of this room complied with best practice guidance and the equipment was sufficient to meet the requirements of the practice.
 Records evidencing that the equipment for cleaning and sterilising instruments was inspected, validated, maintained and used in line with the manufacturers' guidance were reviewed.
-Review of equipment logbooks demonstrated that all required tests to check the efficiency of the machines had been undertaken.
+Discussion with the lead dental nurse confirmed that all required periodic tests to check the efficiency of the machines had been undertaken.
+Review of equipment logbooks identified that some of the periodic testing which had been undertaken had not been documented.
+Advice and guidance was provided in this regard and assurances were provided to RQIA that this matter would be addressed following the inspection.